 There is a wide range of unique tail wags, and they are differentiated by the speed at which the gecko wags its tail and the shape of the wagging motion.

-By paying close attention to the way your gecko moves their tail, you will be able to better understand their behaviors and emotions and develop a closer relationship with them.
+By paying close attention to the way your gecko moves their tail, you will be able to understand their behaviors and emotions better and develop a more intimate relationship with them.